huBioinfo/CytoCommunity/README.md

 #### 1. Step0_Construct_KNNgraph.py

-Use step 0 to construct KNN gragh and prepare data for the following steps.
+Use step 0 to construct KNN graghs and prepare data for the following steps.

 ```
 (base) PS C:\Users\Lenovo> conda activate CytoCommunity